 Update 4: Flexible and Fluid When Using New Technology

-This doesn’t mean the channel manager job description should require you to jump ship every time a new piece of software comes on to the market.
-But it does mean that you should be ready to learn how to use new platforms.
+This doesn’t mean the channel manager job description should require them to jump ship every time a new piece of software comes on to the market.
+But it does mean that they should be ready to learn how to use new platforms.
 And how to operate additional functionality when your existing software adds another feature.

 Chances are, the new technology will make their role easier over time by streamlining responsibilities and increasing their effectiveness.
 What’s more, your channel manager should stay abreast of new industry developments so they can make educated recommendations for new software.